15 Charming American Traditions The Rest Of The World Thinks Are Weird

 Group,Of,Friends,At,A,Football,Tailgating,Party,Outside.

 Nothing screams “American sports culture” quite like spending hours partying in a parking lot before a game.
-People show up with elaborate setups including grills, coolers, games, and sometimes even satellite TVs to watch other games while waiting for their game.
+People show up with elaborate setups including grills, coolers, games, and even satellite TVs to watch other games while waiting for their game.
 The dedication to pre-gaming in what is essentially a concrete lot baffles many international visitors who wonder why Americans don’t just meet at a pub.
 Some tailgaters get so into the tradition that they’ll admit the parking lot party becomes more important than the actual game.
 The level of planning and equipment involved often makes it look like people are setting up for a week-long camping trip rather than a three-hour sports event.

 3. Sweet Sixteen Parties

 The idea of throwing a massive, wedding-like celebration for a teenager’s 16th birthday seems outlandish to most other cultures.
-These parties can involve elaborate dresses, professional photographers, catering, and sometimes even venue rentals that cost as much as a small wedding.
+These parties can involve elaborate dresses, professional photographers, catering, and venue rentals that rival actual weddings.
 Parents often start planning (and saving) for these events years in advance, treating them like a major life milestone.
 The tradition has even spawned reality TV shows and created an entire industry around teen birthday celebrations.
-What’s particularly puzzling to outsiders is how this specific age became such a huge deal in American culture.
+Psychologist Dr. Jean Twenge links this phenomenon to America’s focus on individual milestones and social status among teens.

 4. Prom

 The concept of spending hundreds or thousands of dollars on a formal dance for high school students is uniquely American.
 The extensive traditions surrounding prom—elaborate “prom-proposals,” professional photos, limo rentals, and after-parties—seem like overkill to most other countries.
 Many international observers are amazed by how seriously Americans take this school dance, treating it almost like a wedding.
 The pressure to find the perfect date, dress, and make the night “unforgettable” creates a level of stress that seems unnecessary for a teenage party.
+What’s meant to be fun often morphs into a source of anxiety.

 5. Thanksgiving Turkey Pardoning